- Books, Literature, and Writing»

 - Books & Novels»

 Book Review: Some Girls Are by Courtney Summers

 Some Girls Are by Courtney Summers

-If you want a short read with plenty of drama, then this is the book for you!
+If you want a short read with high school drama where the boy hates the girl and then finds out they have more common than they think, then this is the book for you!

 Who hasn't had their fair share of catty girls in high school.
 Even the popular girl-well...used-to-be-popular girl, Regina Afton, had her fair share of popularity and bullying.
 She was part of a clique who ruled the school.
 But after a party, everything changed.
 Regina was accused of something she didn't do, but her "friends" did not believe her, so she was shunned from the cool group.

 Now she has to face the ridicule from her peers.
 Everyone sees her as a horrible person who committed a huge crime.
 Even her boyfriend broke up with her after hearing what she "did".
 Her life starts to fall apart.
 She has no one- until she meets Micheal, the loner boy who is a "freak".
 Regina sits with him at lunch, and one short conversation soon leads to more than what anyone could imagine.
 Who would have thought that the most popular girl in school could become friends with the least popular kid?

 My Take On It: